resonatehq/docs/docs/evaluate-resonate.md

 ---
 id: evaluate-resonate
-title: Evaluate Resonate HQ
+title: Why Resonate HQ?
 description: Evaluate Resonate for your distributed system.
-sidebar_position: 2
+last_update:
+  date: "08-14-2024"
 pagination_next: null
 pagination_prev: null
 ---

+Curious to know what Resonate can do for your cloud application?

+### Resonate HQ provides Distributed Async Await

+Distributed Async Await is extends your traditional Async Await.
+Traditional Aysnc Await enables concurrent execution on a single physical location using just functions and promises.
+Distributed Async Await provides the same level of concurrency, but for distributed locations, making it an incredibly effective cloud programming model.
+To make this possible Distributed Async Await's functions and promises are durable, meaning that it also provides Durable Execution.
+Durable Execution ensures code completion even if the face of hardware or software failures.

+### Our philosophy is Dead Simple

-# Distributed Async Await
+The Distributed Async Await model strives to be Dead Simple.

-Resonate's Distributed Async Await is a new programming model that simplifies coding for the cloud.
-It ensures code completion even if hardware or software failures occur during execution.
-The programming model does this with just functions and promises, making it trivial to build `coordinated` and `reliable` distributed applications.

-# Why Resonate?

-- **Cloud Computing Made Dead Simple**: Resonate simplifies coding for the cloud using an intuitive paradigm you already know — async await.

-- **Single Binary**: Resonate simplifies your deployment and operations with a single binary.
+It is based on an intuitive paradigm that you already know, and we strive to make every aspect of the product simple to use and simple to understand.

+### You don't need the Server to get started

+You don't need the Resonate HQ Server to get started.
+The Server is provides supervision and orchestration of your promises and functions.
+However, many of the SDK features, such as automatic failure detection and migitation, are provided out-of-the-box, and don't require heavy communication with the Server to work.

+And if you do want to add that extra layer of durability to your application, the Server comes as a single binary without heavy dependency requirements.

+### Resonate promotes incremental adoption

-- **Incremental Adoption and No Vendor Lock-In**: Resonate was designed to allow for incremental adoption without vendor lock-in ever.
+Resonate is designed to allow for incremental adoption without vendor lock-in.
+If you need to, you can convert just 1 function at a time.

 - **Built on an Open Standard**: Resonate's programming model is built on top of [durable promises](https://github.com/resonatehq/durable-promise-specification), an open standard with an intentionally minimal API surface area.